TOUR PRIVADO POR NUEVA ORLEANS CON GUÍA EN ESPAÑO E PORTUGUES

 You will see cannons, horse carriages, hanging plants, courtyards, fountains, covered sidewalks, tropical facades, arched passageways, street musicians and artists, outdoor cafes and beautiful iron balconies.
 You’re going to feel like you’re back home!

 Relive the Great Fire of 1788, that left the old French city in ashes, while standing in front of Don Joseph Vincent Nunez’ home, the Colony’s Royal Treasurer, from where the fire started and spread.
 Take a walk with us through Jackson Square, once known as the Plaza de Armas, where in 1769 the dramatic scene of the transfer of power from France to Spain took place when Captain-General Alejandro O’Reilly arrived with 2 dozen ships and 2,600 Spanish soldiers to firmly establish Spanish rule.

 Walk the alley along side the Cathedral, where Friar Antonio de Sedella, a beloved Spanish Capuchin, is believed to walk as a ghost in the early mornings.
 Hear the stories of Don Andres Almonester, Spanish Philanthropist and Royal Notary of Louisiana, who rebuilt the Illustrious Cabildo (Casa Capitular) the Presbytere (Casa Curial) and the Cathedral at his own expense, after the Great Fires.
 And you can always expect “something extra”….
 That’s Nueva Orleans with The Savvy Native!

-We will meet you in front of the Louisiana Welcome Center, in Jackson Square, for a 2 hour Spanish or Portuguese language walking tour of the French Quarter, known for being the most architecturally Hispanic neighborhood in the country.
+We will meet you in front of The Presbytere, 751 Chartres Street, located in Jackson Square next to The St. Louis Cathedral (on the downriver side), for a 2 hour Spanish or Portuguese language walking tour of the French Quarter, known for being the most architecturally Hispanic neighborhood in the country.